farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 - If you rolled a `6`, you gain `+2 momentum`.
 - If you rolled a `66`, you gain `+3 momentum`.

-**Also, if you've spent moment for a roll, that roll cannot in turn generate momentum.**
+**Also, when momentum is spent for a roll, that roll cannot in turn generate momentum.**

 While this is the default dial, we encourage you and your group to change this as you wish.
-We want you to consider hacking this rule because it is the basis of the whole meta-economy of the game.

 Making momentum harder or easier to gain will have a big impact on the way the game plays out.

 ### Momentum Dial